badvision/Apple-game-server/README.md

 - **macOS**: Native executable or JAR (ARM64 and Intel)
 - **Linux**: Native executable or JAR (ARM64 and x86_64)

+### Communication Protocol
+For detailed technical documentation of the communication protocol, binary transfer mechanisms, and system architecture, see [DESIGN.md](DESIGN.md).

 ## Development

 ### Project Structure